1995 World Championships in Athletics – Men's discus throw

 These are the official results of the Men's Discus Throw event at the 1995 World Championships in Gothenburg, Sweden.
 There were a total number of 43 participating athletes, with the final held on Friday August 11, 1995.

+The winning margin was 2.78 metres which as of 2024 is the greatest winning margin for the men's discus at these championships, the second greatest margin being 2.52 metres from the 1987 championships.